 What Does a Dental Hygienist Do?

 Dental hygienists work closely with dentists, providing information about patients’ oral health.
-They may also use fluoride treatments, apply sealants, or perform thorough flossing.
-If there are suspected issues with bone or gum health, they may also perform x-rays or take molds of teeth to support diagnosis and care recommendations.
+You may also use hands-on techniques like fluoride treatments, apply sealants, or perform thorough flossing as preventative measures for oral health.
+If there are suspected bone or gum health issues, you might perform x-rays or take teeth molds to support diagnosis and care recommendations.

-Getting a college education is just one step toward becoming a qualified dental hygienist; there are licensing requirements, too.
+Getting a college education is just one step toward becoming a qualified dental hygienist.
+There are licensing requirements, too.
 Each state mandates these requirements, and they vary from one state to another.
-In most cases, these requirements can be satisfied by providing evidence of the following:
+In many cases, these requirements might be satisfied by providing evidence of the following:

 - Completion of a regional or state-level clinical board examination